CAMEL: Confidence-Gated Reflection for Reward Modeling: Introduction

 \section{Introduction}

 Reward models are a central component in aligning large language models (LLMs) with human preferences.
-Given a query and two candidate replies, a reward model predicts which reply is preferred and provides a learning signal for optimizing large language models with reinforcement learning or related techniques~\citep{bai2022constitutional,ouyang2022training}.
+Given a query and two candidate replies, a reward model predicts which reply is preferred and provides a learning signal for optimizing LLMs with reinforcement learning or related techniques~\citep{bai2022constitutional,ouyang2022training}.
 Over the past few years, reward modeling has largely evolved along two paradigms as shown in Figure~\ref{fig:rm_comparison}.
 Scalar discriminative preference models~\citep{liu2024skywork,wang2025helpsteer3,dorka2024quantile} assign scores to replies and induce a pairwise preference probability, offering efficient and stable training and inference.
 Generative judging models~\citep{zhang2024generative,yu2024criticrm,mahan2024genrm} instead produce a textual judgment (often with brief reasoning) when outputting a preference, improving transparency and often performing better on nuanced comparisons.

 Despite their successes, the two paradigms expose a clear efficiency--expressivity trade-off~\citep{chen2025rmr1,zhang2024generative}.
 Scalar preference models~\citep{liu2024skywork,wang2025helpsteer3,dorka2024quantile} are lightweight and typically easy to optimize, but provide limited interpretability and may struggle on hard instances that require careful verification of factuality, safety, or instruction-following nuances~\citep{zheng2023secrets,dai2024safe}.
 Generative judging models can better articulate such considerations, but applying generation to every instance incurs substantial computational overhead~\citep{gao2023scaling}.
 Importantly, many pairwise comparisons are straightforward; spending a full generative judgment on these easy cases wastes tokens and latency.
+Ideally, the model would commit to a fast initial verdict and invoke deeper \emph{reflection}---re-examining and potentially revising its judgment---only for the hard cases where a second look is likely to help.

 This paper asks a vital question:

 Our starting point is an empirical observation: in pairwise judging, a model can often expose a useful confidence signal directly through its predictive distribution over the two possible choices.
 Specifically, when asked to select between two candidate replies, the model assigns probabilities to the two alternatives; the resulting log-probability margin provides a lightweight confidence estimate \citep{guo2017calibration,kadavath2022language}.
 We find that this margin is strongly correlated with pairwise judging correctness across models and benchmarks, making it an effective proxy for instance difficulty in reward-model evaluation.
 This strong correlation enables principled allocation of reflective computation: the model can terminate early when confident, reserving costly reflection for genuinely uncertain instances where it is most likely to improve the judgment.